The Multivariate Extension of the Lomb-Scargle Method: Introduction

+The Lomb-Scargle method (LSM) was developed especially for ground based non-uniformly sampled one dimensional data, from which the amplitude spectrum is calculated \citep{lomb1976leastsquares,scargle1982studies}.
+The main advantage of this method is to directly estimate the spectrum without iterative optimization of trigonometric models as discussed in Section~\ref{subsec:leastSqareFit}.
+A fast version for one dimensional signals is presented by \citet{townsend2010fastcalculation} and \citet{leroy2012fastcalculation}.

 An extension of LSM to two- or three-dimensional time series have not been presented yet.
+Especially for large multivariate data sets such a direct approach would be comparably faster than present iterative procedures as proposed in \citet[Chap.
+9]{babu2010spectral}.
+The advantages of multivariate LSM will be demonstrated in Section~\ref{sec:Application} by means of a 3D Ultrasound flow profile measurement and the 2D analysis of sunspot time series data.

-For instance, such method would be highly desirable for the analysis of flow profile measurements which are obtained in an experiment investigating the magneto rotational instability in liquid metals, see \citet{seilmayer2014experimental}.
-Due to the complex experimental setup the flow profile measurements contain several time intervals, in which the noise is dominant, which was shown by \citet{seilmayer2016}.
-These time intervals had to be rejected leading to a time series with invalid data points.
-So, it was difficult to extract and investigate the characteristic traveling wave which depends on time and space.
-For improving the analysis of the measured data, a multivariate version of LSM has been developed and its analysis is presented in this paper.
-In order to demonstrate the advantages and to motivate the basic idea of the multivariate version of LSM, the traditional orthogonal mode decomposition (OMD) with trigonometric basis functions, which is the essence of the classical Fourier transform, will be compared with LSM in terms of necessary conditions and error (noise) behavior.
+In case of the analysis of flow profile measurements which are obtained in an experiment investigating the magnetorotational instability in liquid metals \citep{seilmayer2014experimental}, such method would be highly desirable.
+Due to the complex experimental setup and the weak signal to noise ratio, the flow profile measurements contain several time intervals, in which distortions are dominant, see \citet{seilmayer2016}.
+These time intervals had to be rejected leading to a time series with invalid (missing) data points, from which the multivariate version of LSM is able to determine the parameters of the characteristic traveling wave.

+In order to demonstrate the method and to motivate the basic idea of the multivariate version of LSM it is compared with the traditional orthogonal mode decomposition (OMD) with trigonometric basis functions, which is the essence of the classical Fourier transform, in terms of necessary conditions and error (noise) behavior.
 It will be shown that LSM fits better to the conditions of an arbitrary finite length of the sampling series in comparison to DFT, because LSM reduces the error in model parameter estimation.
 In contrast to the traditional approach, which was derived from a statistical point of view (see the appendix in J.\,D.~Scargle \citet{scargle1982studies}), the presented method is deduced from a technical point of view and focuses on its application.
-This leads to a slight change in the scaling of model parameters, which will be described in Section~\ref{subsec:Lombs-Idea}.
+This leads to a slight change in the scaling of model parameters, which will be discussed in Section~\ref{subsec:Lombs-Idea}.
 However, the introduced procedure includes all benefits, like arbitrary sampling, fragmented data and a good noise rejection.